 - Secretary.
-The Corporate Secretary or an Associate Secretary or such other person as may be designated by the Chair (or, in the absence of the Chair, the acting Chair) of the Board shall act as secretary of meetings of the Board. - 5.
-Calling of Meetings.
+The Corporate Secretary or an Associate Secretary or such other person as may be designated by the Chair (or, in the absence of the Chair, the acting Chair) of the Board shall act as secretary of meetings of the Board. - Calling of Meetings.
 A meeting of the Board may be called by the Chair of the Board, by such other Director as may from time to time be authorized by the Chair of the Board, or by a majority of the Directors, on not less than 48 hours notice to the members of the Board, unless otherwise provided in the by-laws specifying the place, date and time of the meeting.
 Meetings may be held at any time without notice if all members of the Board waive notice provided that the attendance of a Board member at any such meeting shall be a waiver of notice of that meeting except where the Board member objects to the transaction of business on the grounds that the meeting has not been validly called.
-If a meeting of the Board is called by anyone other than the Chair of the Board.
+If a meeting of the Board is called by anyone other than the Chair of the Board, the person[s] calling such meeting shall so advise the Chair of the Board